 Regardless of your skill level, this pasta will be a true cooking triumph.
 Whereas I love setting myself up for a complicated challenge, there are days when you just need something super simple.
 This delicious recipe is a lifesaver for all those days I’m in a huge hurry, but still want to eat something healthy.

-This vegan red pepper pasta is
+What makes this the BEST vegan red pepper pasta

-filled to the brim with vitamins (vitamin A, B6, C, E, K1)
+- filled to the brim with vitamins (vitamin A, B6, C, E, K1)

-rich in potassium and folate
+- rich in potassium and folate

-approved by my entire (non-vegan) family
+- approved by my entire (non-vegan) family

 Read more nutritional info on bell peppers here.